RainerMtb/cuvista/README.md

 ## Future Ideas
 - Improve performance on all devices
 - Improve quality and robustness of stabilization - likely degrading performace
-- Look into more advanced algorithms like 3D stabilization - but I currently lack information on the fundamental math of such processes
+- Look into more advanced algorithms like 3D stabilization - but I currently lack information on the fundamental math of such an approach
 - Use this codebase to remove duplicate frames from videos
 - Maybe improve performace by using multiple GPUs - dont know if anyone would need that though